ox-it/django-conneg/README.rst

              # ...

-As higher-numbered priorities are preferred, this will result in HTML always being prefered over XML in ambiguous situations.
+As higher-numbered priorities are preferred, this will result in HTML always being preferred over XML in ambiguous situations.

 By default, ``django-conneg``'s built-in renderers have a priority of 0, except for ``HTMLView`` and ``TextView``, which each have a priority of 1 for the